 Webster is a somewhat small village located in the state of New York.
 With a population of 5,698 people and nine constituent neighborhoods, Webster is the 302nd largest community in New York.

 Unlike some villages, Webster isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Webster are a mix of both white- and blue-collar jobs.
-Overall, Webster is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Webster who work in office and administrative support (13.18%), sales jobs (12.14%), and computer science and math (8.77%).
+Overall, Webster is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Webster who work in office and administrative support (10.93%), sales jobs (9.80%), and teaching (8.59%).

 Also of interest is that Webster has more people living here who work in computers and math than 95% of the places in the US.

 Webster is a very ethnically-diverse village.
 The people who call Webster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Webster residents report their race to be White, followed by Asian.
-Important ancestries of people in Webster include Italian, Irish, English, and Dutch.
+Important ancestries of people in Webster include German, Italian, English, Irish, and Afghan.

 The most common language spoken in Webster is English.
-Other important languages spoken here include Other Asian languages and Spanish.
+Other important languages spoken here include Other Asian languages and Langs. of India.